pinheirojose/java-fx-calculator/README.md

 # Java-Fx-Calculator
 The objective of this project is to implement a calculator with the interface made with java-fx tools.

+Java-Fx Calculator was inspired in MacOs default calcultor.

+Feel free to take a look in the Final Result section.

 ## Motivation
 Only for training purposes